CrunchyData/pgSimload/doc/01_overview.md

       the `patroni.json` config file passed as an argument to `-patroni
       <patroni.json>` parameter.
 If set to `nogucs`, no extra GUCs are shown,
       only the info from `pg_stat_replication` will be

+  - monitor a PostgreSQL cluster that runs in Kubernetes, wheter this solution uses Patroni or not for HA: this mode only uses some `kubectl` commands to gather only the relevant information to monitor things, like who's primary, who's replica, the status of each, etc. This mode has been tested against the Postgres Operator (aka PGO), from CrunchyData, and the operator from CloudNativePG.
+You'll find in the `example/Kube-Watcher/` directory proper configuration JSON to use in both cases

   - demo [Crunchy Postgres](https://www.crunchydata.com/products/crunchy-high-availability-postgresql), a fully Open Source based PostgreSQL distribution using extensively Ansible